stolau/SecurityEngineering-aui/Week2_Banking_and_Payments/README.md

 **Questions:**

 - Why would it be bad if a trusted certificate authority was compromised?
+    If CA is compromised.
+Security to enterie system is lost.
 - Why is certificate transparency important?
+    Binds public cryptographic key to a domain name.

 ---